pegeaton/pegBlog/ninjaActions/NinjaGitHubActions-part1.md

 ## GitHub Actions
 [GitHub Actions](https://docs.github.com/en/free-pro-team@latest/actions) are powerful workflow tools built right into GitHub.
 GitHub Actions workflows are used to automate execution of tasks triggered by events within a repository.
 GitHub Actions support many different types of event which trigger workflows, including push, pull_request, issues, etc.

 Let's take a look at the structure of a simple GitHub Actions workflow that does two things: (1) runs a bash command to echo the classic "Hello World!" statement and (2) runs a go program to display "Hello World!".
 The purpose is to get a sense of the major parts of the anatomy and understand the power of and flexibility of each area of the workflow.
-We continue to dive deeper into these areas in subsequents articles.
+We continue to dive deeper into these areas in subsequent articles.

 <!---
 ![hello-action.yml](../images/hello-action.png)